-We follow a two-step approach to recognizing and measuring uncertain tax and value added tax positions.
-The first step is to evaluate the tax and value added tax position for recognition by determining if the weight of available evidence indicates that it is more likely than not that the position will be sustained on audit.
-The second step is to measure the tax and value added tax benefit as the largest amount that is more than 50% and 75%, respectively, likely of being realized upon ultimate settlement.
+We follow a two-step approach for recognizing and measuring uncertain tax positions.
+The first step is to evaluate the tax position for recognition by determining if the weight of available evidence indicates that it is more likely than not that the position will be sustained on audit.
+If under the first step a tax provision is assessed to be more likely than not of being sustained on audit, the second step is performed, under which the tax benefit is measured as the largest amount that is more than 50% likely to be realized upon ultimate settlement.
 Such liabilities are classified as long-term, unless the liability is expected to be resolved within twelve months from the balance sheet date.
-Our policy is to include interest related to unrecognized tax benefits within financial expenses.